Arts and culture in figures

 Data and current affairs

 When comparing data, it is also important to place new developments in that period in a broad perspective.
 For example, the corona pandemic has had major consequences for the entire arts and cultural sector.
-In 2020 and 2021 you will see a sharp decrease in the number of visitors.
+In 2020 till 2022 you will see a sharp decrease in the number of visitors.
 Income and employment also declined, despite the financial arrangements to compensate for the lockdowns and restrictive measures.
+These figures cannot be compared with those of the years before without that context.

 Where can you find statistical data?